carehs12/guardianes_informaticos/README.md

 ## Database initialization

-  Once your database is created and your credentials are set, you can set up your database using
+  Once your database is created and your credentials are set, you can set up your database using:
   ```console
     rails db:create
     rails db:migrate